jwtanx/MedBreviation/README.md

 2. First time run would take a bit longer as it download a 1.1GB of dataset
 3. Paste the text
    **OR**
-4. Upload the file (only accept PDF, PNG, JPG, JPEG at the moment)
+4. Upload the file (only accept PDF (Text-extractable), PNG, JPG, JPEG at the moment)

 ## Future work
 - [ ] More general abbreviation to be included
+- [ ] Poppler to convert scanned pdf into picture before passing it into the tesseract